-Valleys are held in place with a clip or nail bent over the top of the valley.
-Nailing inside the valley is not good practice.
+Valleys are held in place with a clip.
+Do not nail inside the valley.

 9.1.4 Closing valley top

 Cut valley to create section for turning up.
 Turn up should be sufficient to reach top of the ridge battens.
 This provides no open sections where water could be blown over the top of the valley.